shanksinguva7/ToDo_Project/README.md

 4. Open any Kotlin file and click `Refresh TODOs` in the side panel.
 5. View and jump to TODOs instantly.

-## Testing

-Use the provided Kotlin files to test the plugin:
-- `Main.kt`
-- `Testcase.kt`
-- `TestcaseLarge.kt`

-Each contains various types of TODO comments to test the plugin.

 ## Future Improvements

 - Add support for other languages (Java, Python, etc.)